boisei0/ckeditor_translation_plugin/README.md

 # Readme
 This is a plugin for CKEditor 4.x to support inline translations of parts of the text.
-In particular, this plugin was made to support translations from Trigedasleng or Noutasleng towards Gonasleng, and the interface reflects it as such, but it can be used for other languages as well.
+In particular, this plugin was made to support translations from Trigedasleng towards Gonasleng, and the interface reflects it as such, but it can be used for other languages as well.

 ## How to use